rustichowie/INF226-ExamNotes/README.md

 * Selecting security Practices to improve in the next phase
 * Achieving the next Objective in each Business Function by performing corresponding Activities by soecified Success Metrics.

+###BSIMM - Building Secuirty In Maturity Model
+- Intended to stimulate cultural changes about creating secure software
+- Help determine maturity level in an organization
+- How to improve?
+- Not a How-To, but a collection of good ideas.

+####BSIMM - Categories

+* Governance - Strategy and Metrics ; Compliance and Policy ; Training
+	* Organize, manage and measure secure initiative.
+	* Its all about: Planning, Role assignment, identify goals.
+* Intelligence - Attack Models ; Security Features and Design ; Standards and Requirements
+	* Includespractices that results in collection of knowledge about software security activities in the org.
+	* Examples: Attack models, Proactive security guidance, Creating standards for major security controls
+* SSDL Touchpoints - Architecture Analysis ; Code Review ; Security Testing
+	* Practices associated with analysis and assurance of software development artifacts.
+	* Examples: Code review, black box testing, fuzz testing, Risk-driven white box testing
+* Deployment - Penetration Testing ; Software Environment ; Configuration Management and Vulnerability Management
+	* Practices that interface with traditional software and network security.
+	* Software configs
+	* Maintenance
+	* Software environment - OS, firewalls, patching, updating..

 ##Appendix A - 2010 CWE/SANS Top 25 Programming Errors
 Collabitation between SANS Institute,  and many top security experts in the US and Europe.